Automated identification of Ichneumonoidea wasps via YOLO-based deep learning: Integrating HiresCam for Explainable AI: Related work

-While deep learning has received significant attention in other domains, its application in invertebrate monitoring and biodiversity research has been slow to develop ~\citep{Christin2019}.
-However, this has changed over the past decade, as deep learning has begun to revolutionize the fields of entomology and ecology ~\citep{Weinstein2018,Wenyong2021,Toke2021}.
-Deep learning and computer vision offer potential solutions to the long-standing challenges of inefficient and labor intensive insect identification ~\citep{JohannaArje2020,Telmo2020,Teixeira2023,Yuanyi2024}, monitoring ~\citep{Simon2024}, and pest detection ~\citep{Wu2019,Barbedo2020,Batz2023,Passias2024}.
+While deep learning has received significant attention in other domains, its application in invertebrate monitoring and biodiversity research has been slow to develop ~\cite{Christin2019}.
+However, this has changed over the past decade, as deep learning has begun to revolutionize the fields of entomology and ecology ~\cite{Weinstein2018,Wenyong2021,Toke2021}.

+Deep learning and computer vision offer potential solutions to the long-standing challenges of inefficient and labor intensive insect identification ~\cite{JohannaArje2020,Telmo2020,Teixeira2023,Yuanyi2024}, monitoring ~\cite{Simon2024}, and pest detection ~\cite{Wu2019,Barbedo2020,Batz2023,Passias2024}.
 However, a critical gap remains in the literature regarding the taxonomic complexity of the Ichneumonoidea superfamily.

-In the context of evaluating automated identification systems for hyper-diverse taxa, it is notable that some studies, such as the DiversityScanner ~\citep{Wuhrl2022,Wuhrl2024}, have detected and identified 14 families for robot handling with a precision of 91.4\%.
+In the context of evaluating automated identification systems for hyper-diverse taxa, it is notable that some studies, such as the DiversityScanner ~\cite{Wuhrl2022,Wuhrl2024}, have detected and identified 14 families for robot handling with a precision of 91.4\%.
 However, in their evaluation of the Ichneumonoidea superfamily, only 246 images were used to assess the identification model's performance.
 Furthermore, while the system employed class activation maps to visualize the features the neural network prioritized during identification, these heatmaps were primarily used for internal model validation rather than being systematically compared against established morphological keys.

-In the domain of parasitoid wasps, \citep{Shirali2024} demonstrated the efficacy of deep learning for identifying the highly diverse and cryptic Diapriidae family, using a dataset of 2,257 images, their study compared three architectures, with the BEiTv2 transformer model achieving the highest accuracy of 96\% for genus-level identification and 97\% for sex determination, significantly outperforming YOLOv8 and ConvNeXt.
+In the domain of parasitoid wasps, ~\cite{Shirali2024} demonstrated the efficacy of deep learning for identifying the highly diverse and cryptic Diapriidae family, using a dataset of 2,257 images, their study compared three architectures, with the BEiTv2 transformer model achieving the highest accuracy of 96\% for genus-level identification and 97\% for sex determination, significantly outperforming YOLOv8 and ConvNeXt.